-Dr. Victoria M. Stevens practices orthopedic surgery in Globe, Arizona, in the same town where she was born.
-As a woman physician and a member of the San Carlos Apache tribe, she is a role model for young women interested in following in her footsteps.
+Orthopedic surgeon Dr. Victoria M. Stevens practiced in Globe, Arizona, in the same town where she was born.
+As a woman physician and a member of the San Carlos Apache tribe, she served as a role model for young women interested in following in her footsteps.
 To help raise awareness of the success of women physicians from all sorts of backgrounds, she was among several women surgeons featured in the 2002 National Institutes of Health video Women are Scientists.

 When she was a sophomore in high school in Globe, Arizona in the late 1960s, Victoria Stevens, told one of her teachers that she was planning to pursue a career in psychology.
 His response was simply: "Psychiatrists make more money."
 As a result, Stevens set her sights on medical school, where she discovered that a career in surgery, instead, would be more personally rewarding, and the specialty of orthopedics the most fulfilling.